yigit/android-priority-jobqueue/README.md

+# This Project is Deprecated!

+Thanks to everybody who've used Android Priority JobQueue.
+It was designed in a world where there was no JobScheduler, RxJava was not popular and Kotlin wasn't even born publicly.

+Today, most of the learnings in this project are part of WorkManager, the official deferred task library for Android.
+I've been involved in its development and I think it is the right way to do deferred tasks on Android.

+For your persistent jobs, I recommend using WorkManager.
+For your non-persistent jobs, drink the kool aid and use Coroutines.

+Thanks.

 ### V2 is here!
 There is a major internal rewrite of this project for more stability and new features.
 If you were using v1, see the migration guide here: [migration from v1 to v2](https://github.com/yigit/android-priority-jobqueue/wiki/V1-to-V2-migration)